Horse Problems DatabaseThe Belly – Horse Nutrition

 Rice bran is horribly unbalanced in it’s Calcium:Phosphorus ratio.
 Don’t do it.

 Lots of chemicals used to make beet pulp.
 Yes, they’re supposedly “washed off”, but you know that pulp is going to absorb plenty of chemicals.
-Skip this too.
-I know, I know it’s so economical.
-But not healthy for your horse.
+Skip the beet pulp.
+It’s not healthy for your horse.

 What would I feed my horse for weight gain?